Location Photography

 Practical notes

-• Around 2 hours walking — good for a rain day or a shorter afternoon
+• Around two hours walking, good for a rain day or a shorter afternoon.

 Verdict: A solid half day and a smart choice when the weather closes in.
 Not the most dramatic location on the list, but it earns its place.